A Community of Connection

 I am a social worker who is passionate about serving children and families, our community and enhancing social justice.
 I wants all in the Fellowship to feel a sense of belonging.
 I live with my husband in Appleton with our two dogs (Harlow & Alfie) and cat (Yikes!).

 I have been a member of the fellowship since 2001.
 I live with my spouse Veronica in Appleton.
 A retired social worker and therapist, I have chosen to redirect my energies by offering a supportive presence to those in my faith community.

 I’ve been a member of the Fellowship for over 10 years.
 10 years ago I was in an emotionally difficult place in my life and the Fellowship was there for me.
 Being a member of the Care Team gives me the opportunity to pay that kindness forward.
 I’m so grateful to be a part of this team of caring and compassionate people who want to serve!

 I have been in the Fellowship for about 12 years.
 I am enjoying retirement after 44 yrs of teaching.
 My four children and six grandchildren keep me busy with their news and entertainment.
 The Fellowship has meant so much to me for the continuous education, friendships, and hope for this world we are living in.
 Being a member of the Care Team is important to me as I love connecting with people and getting to know so many new people in the fellowship.

 Deb Andrews (she/her)

 I’m a longtime Fellowship member, retired children’s librarian, writer, and avid reader.
 I’m married to Gerry, have two grown sons and two wonderful daughters-in-law.
-I’m presently in training with a new knee and hope to be taking long walks again soon.
 I love my work as a lay minister at the Fellowship, as part of the Care Team.